mrkishi/veonim/README.md

     - highlight symbols
 - multiple concurrent multiplexed vim instances
 - built-in vim plugin manager
+- (limited) vscode extension support - should support language server extensions - more api support can be added as needed
 - rich key mapping support with support for keyup + keydown events (think karabiner) - for example:
   - remap caps lock to escape
   - map commands to all modifiers such as ctrl + shift + alt + key